ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==
+= 2.0.35.2 11/02/2022 =
+* BUG: Jump anchors on new headings not working after the update of last version 2.0.35
+* BUG: The TOC is not showing on the sidebar of all posts with the latest update 2.0.35

+= 2.0.35.1 10/31/2022 =
+* BUG: Last version removed sidebar & some other contents #329
+* BUG: Apostrophes removed from content #328

 = 2.0.35 10/29/2022 =
 * BUG: TOC shows on reload even if is closed #322
 * BUG: Sticky Toggle TOC Container is showing in footer on disabled TOC #317